top of page

 Q: Can I use my own oils or lotions during my massage?

 Due to insurance regulations, I will only be able to apply topical agents that I have on hand and have carefully vetted as safe, pure and appropriate for the skin barrier.
 At this time, I am massaging with organic, cold-pressed unscented Jojoba oil.
-It is hypoallergenic and very similar to the skin's natural sebum.
+It is hypoallergenic and similar to the skin's natural sebum.

 Q: When can I expect a reply to my email inquiry?